Note

 -------------------

-The dimension is now called dim_0, any new assignment of variable without dimension names, will also try to use that dimension name.
-This is not recommended as it possibly bloats the data structure of the model.
+The dimension is now called dim_0, any new assignment of variable without dimension names, will also use that dimension name.
+When combining the variables to expressions it is important that you make sure that dimension names represent what they should.

 [6]: